EXPENSES • 31 MARCH 2025 • 7 MIN READ

 - Personal travel and accommodation

-There are also a few business expenses that can’t be claimed for VAT or tax deductions:
+There are also a few business expenses that can’t be claimed for VAT or tax deductions.
+Fines and penalties for breaking the law, such as parking fines, late filing penalties, or regulatory fines, are not tax-deductible.

 International travel